Guitar Chalk focuses on four topical pillars, the first of which is online guitar lessons and music education.

 Michael's course has enrolled nearly 20k students.
 (View Larger Image)

 Michael's ability to teach is every bit as remarkable as his skill on the guitar.
 To create good courses and help guitar students succeed, you've got to have both.

 You can actually browse through the entire curriculum for the course before you take it, that way you can get a feel for the exact topics that are covered.

 The cost for the course is a one-time fee of $200, which gives you access to the content for life.

 Keep an eye on Udemy promos though as they frequently run flash sales where the prices of all courses are significantly reduced.

 It's never going to be true that free content can equate to paid resources, especially not the guitar lessons previously mentioned.

 As you've seen, the scope and detail of paid content is hard to beat, particularly if you're talking about a video format.

 However, there's a lot of free guitar lesson content out there, and what it might lack in quality and organization, it makes up for in sheer quantity and the likelihood that specific songs, techniques or theoretical topics are covered somewhere, by somebody.

-We've curated some of our favorite content from these places, all of which is completely and entirely free of charge, accessible to anyone with an internet connection.
+We've curated some of our favorite content from these places, all of which is completely free of charge and accessible to anyone with an internet connection.